 Obviously, talking with a “chatbot” using artificial intelligence is a poor substitute for conversation practice with a real human.
 In fact, at the level these bots function right now, I don’t think they’re particularly useful for anything than an occasional fun practice opportunity in the computer lab — except for one that I’m aware of, and I’ll share it at the end of this “The Best…” post.

 As always, though, I’m happy to be shown a different perspective.

 This list shares what I think are the best chatbots out there.
 I’m going to have my students try them all out later this month, and will report their assessments.
 The main difference that I can see is that, though most are text-only, the first two provide audio for the “bot side” of the conversation.

-Here are my picks for The Best Online “Chatbots” For Practicing English (the first and the last ones are my favorites):
+Here are my picks for The Best Online “Chatbots” For Practicing English:

 Suggestions and feedback, as always, are welcome.